cryptosharks131/Polis/Manual Install Guide.md

 7. Save the file, exit your wallet and reopen your wallet.
 8. Go to the "Masternodes" tab
 9. Click "Start All"
-10. You will see "WATCHDOG_EXPIRED".
-Just wait few minutes
+10. You will see "SENTINEL_PING_EXPIRED".
+Just wait some time, you should see a timer start in about 30 minutes.

-Cheers !
+Done !